-If you don’t have an NCBE Account, you should create one before beginning the MPRE registration process.
 You can use the NCBE Account Lookup tool to determine whether you already have an NCBE Account.
 To create a new account, select NCBE Account at the top of this page and then select Create an Account.
+Do not create a new account if you already have one.

 |Late Registration Deadline

-Online registrations must be submitted by 11:59 p.m. eastern time on the registration deadline.
-Telephone registrations must be completed by 4:45 p.m. eastern time on the registration deadline.
+2019 registrations must be submitted by 11:59 p.m. eastern time on the registration deadline.
 Absolutely no registrations will be accepted after the late registration deadline.
 Please do not contact NCBE or LSAC to request exceptions to this policy.
+If you are selected to take the computer-based MPRE at a Pearson VUE testing center, you must schedule your appointment to test and pay your test fee by 11:59 p.m. eastern time on the registration deadline.

 Saturday Sabbath Observers